Good food cheap

 You think food prices are excessive?
 Sure, they are, but all the time you spend whining about it, you could have spent being smart about it, alleviating your cost by educating yourself.
+"No food waste" is not only good for your wallet, your purse.
+It's good for your health, too, and it's good for the enviroment.
+Learn to use everything and don't throw anything away.

 Fish!
 I can usually get that at a good price, and fish is extremely healthy for you.
 I shop around (savvy consumer) but I always buy the entire fish because unprocessed is both cheaper and healthier for you.
 My favourite is mackarel (for the most and best flavour) but I take what I can get, and again, like always, I use everything.
 I gut the fish, leave the head on and toss it in the pressure cooker, together with bay leaves (be generous) and salt.
 Nothing else.
 When surely done, I filter the stock out, pick the meat from the bone and toss the meat back in, add whole pepper corns, whole mustard seeds...and then seaweed.
-How much of everything obviously depends on my much fish you got, but again; quite cheap, super healthy and wonderfully tasty.
-Soups and stews are the ultimate way to save you money and they are super healthy because no nutrients are wasted as they stay in the water/stock/soup/stew.
+How much of everything obviously depends on much fish you got, but again; quite cheap, super healthy and wonderfully tasty.
+Soups and stews are the ultimate way to save you money and they are super healthy (and easy) because no nutrients are wasted as they stay in the water/stock/soup/stew.
 Did I mention; zero food waste!
-And it my house, everything comes with homemade sourdough bread.
+And in my house, everything comes with homemade sourdough bread.

 You might be aware that you want to throw just a tiny amount of black pepper into your dark chocolate when doing chocolate work, just to enhance the flavour.
 Well, when you do your own pineapple, you want just a few anise seeds in there (and those are the seeds you see).
 It makes a huge and positive difference in the flavour.
 But now to the main story: